-Spam email, we have all received it.
-Usually, spam is the term used for unsolicited electronic messages, but can also be used to refer to uninvited telemarketing calls.
+Spam email, we've all received it.
+Usually, spam is the term used for unsolicited electronic messages, but can also be used to refer to uninvited telemarketing calls as well.

 E-mail marketing has become a key tool for some businesses to reach out to prospective customers, but how can it be done without breaking the law, and without upsetting the recipient?